JSchnoebe/reading-notes201/class-05.md

 ## Images

 Images are used on virtually every website you see on the internet.
-When coding a website, the "<im>" element can be used to add an image to your page.
+When coding a website, the image element can be used to add an image to your page.
 That image could be anything from a graph to a logo of a company.

 ## Color